FS75/ict3104-team01-2023/README.md

 ## Setting up python notebook
 - Go to google colab notebook.
-- Under Github tab, check "Includ private repos"
+- Under Github tab, check "Include private repos"
 - key in the repository link.
 Eg: "https://github.com/FS75/ict3104-team01-2023" and select the "Main" Branch
 - Choose `project.ipynb` and open it in new tab
 - Run each cell accordingly and follow the instructions on the notebook